 Reanna Esmail is the Lead Librarian for Instruction at Cornell University.
 Working in Olin Library’s Research and Learning Services Department, she coordinates the library instruction sessions for incoming Arts & Sciences students, oversees Olin’s information literacy program, and serves as the Library Liaison to the Latinx Studies Program and the Asian American Studies Program.
 Prior to her promotion in July 2021, Reanna was the Outreach and Engagement Librarian at Cornell and a Digital Assets Management Intern at the Corning Museum of Glass.
 She holds an MS in Library and Information Science from the University of Illinois at Urbana-Champaign, an MA in English from the Freie Universität Berlin, and a BA in English from the University of California, Berkeley.
 As a library instructor, Reanna is particularly interested in critical digital pedagogy and providing services for various campus communities, especially those that have historically been underserved and underrepresented.

-Jamie M. Gregory is a National Board Certified Teacher in Library Media working as the Upper School Librarian and journalism/newspaper teacher at Christ Church Episcopal School in Greenville, SC.
-She served as the Chair of the 2019-2020 South Carolina Book Awards Program and a judge for the 2021 YALSA William C. Morris YA Debut award.
-She is the recipient of the 2021 Media Literacy Teacher Award from the National Association for Media Literacy Education and the 2022 SCASL Upstate Region School Librarian of the Year.
+Jamie M. Gregory is a National Board Certified Teacher in Library Media.
+She is the recipient of the 2021 Media Literacy Teacher Award from the National Association for Media Literacy Education, the 2022 SCASL School Librarian of the Year, and the 2022 recipient of the Eli M. Oboler Memorial Award.

 Michael Kirby is an Assistant Professor/Reader Services Librarian at Kingsborough Community College.
 He received his MLS from Queens College, the City University of New York and serves as the 2021-2022 Publications and Communications Chair of the Intellectual Freedom Round Table.